VincenzoGalante/magic-the-gathering/README.md

 ![](images/mtg-logo.png)

 ## What is this about?
 If you have never seen the logo above, here a very quick intro: `Magic: The Gathering` (Magic or MGT) is the first collectible card game of its kind, created in 1993.
 It can be played be two or more players.
-The exact rules differ a bit by the exact format but in general: players battle against each other with their card decks, trying to defeat the other players by casting spells, artefacts and creatures.
+The exact rules differ a bit by the exact format but in general: players battle against each other with their card decks, trying to defeat the other players by casting spells, artifacts and creatures.
 Curious?
 [Learn how to play...](https://magic.wizards.com/en/intro)

 ## What questions are we trying to answer?
-This project looks on MGT from a meta-perspective and dives into the following:
+This project looks at MGT from a meta-perspective and dives into the following:
 - What is the color distribution?
 - What are the most expensive cards?
 - How many cards are released per month and year?